Saturday, 25 March 2017

 These were merciful ledges upon which monks could surreptitiously perch for some relief during sustained periods of prayer in a standing position!
 They can also be lowered to create full seats.
 Below the ledges are lots of exampled of beautiful carvings.
 As one depicts a griffin being speared and another of the local football team - I am guessing they are quite varied in age.

-And although they are too far away to photograph (certainly with said poorly camera), the bosses in the nave tell the story of the bible - starting with the old testament at the altar end, with the birth of Christ just over halfway as you travel backwards.
+And although they are too far away to be photographed well with my camera, the bosses in the nave tell the story of the bible - starting with the old testament at the altar end, with the birth of Christ just over halfway as you travel backwards.
 There is a book with photos of all the bosses on sale in the cathedral gift shop (see below).
 I love the fact that to medieval man - a lion was just as mythical as a griffin or a dragon - on account of them being equally unlikely to have been actually witnessed.
 There are also several medieval 'interpretations'.
 Without knowing what an Egyptian chariot looked like, for example, the local carver represented one as medieval Norfolk farm cart.

 Other things I have learned about the bosses include: